AnsonTran/wallpaper/README.md

 # Wallpaper
-Simple wallpaper script for X11 using SDL2, that transitions between random files in a directory.
+Simple wallpaper script for Linux running X11 display server, and using the SDL2 library.
+Wallpaper transitions between random files in a directory every few seconds, and can be configured.

 ## Installation
 ```